globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

     # after the context manager, any storage is implicitly closed

-However, when token storages are created explicitly, they are not automatically closed, and the user becomes responsible for closing them.
+However, when token storage instances are created by the user, they are not automatically closed, and the user is responsible for closing them.
 For example, in the following usage, the user must close the token storage:

 .. code-block:: python